Eyad-Mohammed-Osama/API-Example/README.md

 ## More configurations
 Further configurations can be done inside `bin/www` and `app.js`.

-(<b>Warning</b> unless you know what you're doing, don't screw `www` file neither `app.js` file, otherwise your application might not be able to start, you've been warned).
+(**Warning** unless you know what you're doing, don't screw `www` file neither `app.js` file, otherwise your application might not be able to start, you've been warned).

 # Running this whole thing
 Inside project folder, just run `npm start` from your terminal, something like this should appear:

 <img src="documentation-images/doc-4.png">

-Now open <a href="http://localhost:8000/">http://localhost:8000/</a>, the following screen will show:
+Now open [http://localhost:8000/](http://localhost:8000/), the following screen will show:

 <img src="documentation-images/doc-5.png">

 And that's it, everything has been confirmed to be working.

 # Usage
-  - The link <a href="http://localhost:8000/employees">http://localhost:8000/employees</a> returns a JSON response that contains the info of all employees in `employees` table.
+  - The link [http://localhost:8000/employees](http://localhost:8000/employees) returns a JSON response that contains the info of all employees in `employees` table.
-  - The link <a href="http://localhost:8000/employees/firstname/SOMETHING">http://localhost:8000/employees/firstname/SOMETHING</a> returns a JSON response that contains the info of all employees whose firstnames starts with `SOMETHING`.
+  - The link [http://localhost:8000/employees/firstname/SOMETHING](http://localhost:8000/employees/firstname/SOMETHING) returns a JSON response that contains the info of all employees whose firstnames starts with `SOMETHING`.
-  - The link <a href="http://localhost:8000/employees/limit/NUMBER">http://localhost:8000/employees/limit/NUMBER</a> returns a JSON response that contains the info of the first `NUMBER` employees.
+  - The link [http://localhost:8000/employees/limit/NUMBER](http://localhost:8000/employees/limit/NUMBER) returns a JSON response that contains the info of the first `NUMBER` employees.
-  - The link <a href="http://localhost:8000/employees/firstname/SOMETHING/limit/NUMBER">http://localhost:8000/employees/firstname/SOMETHING/limit/NUMBER</a> returns a JSON response that contains the info of the first `NUMBER` employees whose firstnames starts with `SOMETHING`.
+  - The link [http://localhost:8000/employees/firstname/SOMETHING/limit/NUMBER](http://localhost:8000/employees/firstname/SOMETHING/limit/NUMBER) returns a JSON response that contains the info of the first `NUMBER` employees whose firstnames starts with `SOMETHING`.